A Finite Universe with no Absolute Beginning

 Introduction

 As Adolf Grünbaum, who held a degree in physics and specialized in the philosophy of physics, repeatedly argued imany of his papers, general relativity theory (GTR) excludes an initial instant t=0 from the set of real physical instants.
 The cosmic time-interval of the Robertson-Walker spacetime metric is past-open, but does not extend before t=0.
 That is, there is no temporally first physical event of the spacetime.
 The past on this open interval is ordinally unbounded, and yet the age of the universe in the given metric (say, in years) is finite.
+And there is no initial instant in GTR because the Big Bang singularity does not meet the requirements for being a real physical event.
+Instead, there is a hole in the spacetime manifold at t=0, such that at unboundedly ever earlier and briefer moments of time the spacetime metric becomes degenerate, and the curvature as well as the density approach infinity.

 The term “Big Bang singularity”, in GTR, is a shorthand way of speaking about this degenerate mathematical behavior of the metric and scalar curvature at regressively earlier times.
 This behavior robs the Big Bang singularity of its event-status in GTR.
-Points of the theoretical manifold first acquire the physical significance of being events when they stand in the spatio-temporal relations specified by the metric of the manifold.
-In general relativity, there is no structure on the differentiable manifold that is both independent of the metric tensor and able to serve as an individuating field, that is, to turn the ideal points of the manifold into points of physical spacetime.
+Grünbaum cites John Stachel’s finding that points of the theoretical manifold first acquire the physical significance of being events when they stand in the spatio-temporal relations specified by the metric of the manifold.
+In GTR, there is no structure on the differentiable manifold that is both independent of the metric tensor and able to serve as an individuating field, that is, to turn the ideal points of the manifold into points of physical spacetime.
 Thus, in GTR, it turns out that the notion of an event makes physical sense only when both manifold and metric structure are well defined around it.
 But the Big Bang singularity does not qualify as a physical point-event of the spacetime to which one could assign three spatial coordinates, and one time coordinate.
 Therefore, instead of having a first physical event, the past cosmic time-interval is open or unbounded, rather than closed or bounded by a first moment or instant, although its metrical duration in years is only finite.
 And hence the past of the Big Bang universe did not include a first physical event or state at which it could be said to have begun.
 As the astrophysicist Jean-Marc Levy-Leblond explained:

 My purpose [in this paper] is to dissent from the common but mistaken idea that Big Bang cosmologies imply “that there was an instant at which time literally began and, so, by extension, an instant before which there was no time”.
-In truth, the so-called ‘initial’ instant t₀ corresponds to a singularity of the spacetime model (as expressed by the Robertson-Walker metric) which has to be taken at face value: because the model is not defined for t=t₀, this value does not belong to its physical time domain.
+In truth, the so-called ‘initial’ instant t=0 corresponds to a singularity of the spacetime model (as expressed by the Robertson-Walker metric) which has to be taken at face value: because the model is not defined for t=0, this value does not belong to its physical time domain.
 The range of physical time consists only of the open interval.
-The initial time t₀ is not a moment in the life of the Universe, and does not belong to its past.
+The initial time t=0 is not a moment in the life of the Universe, and does not belong to its past.
 As such, this out-of-reach instant may be said to be infinitely remote, irrespective of its finite numerical value on a conventional timescale.
-(Leblond, 1989)

 Physicist Brian Pitts clarified this issue further in one of his papers (relevant parts here).
 Dr. Pitts wrote: